Shirley Williams: Personal life

 Her first marriage was annulled in 1980.
 In 1987 she married the Harvard professor and presidential historian Richard Neustadt, who died in 2003.

 She had a daughter with Bernard Williams, a stepdaughter, and two grandchildren.
 Her daughter, Rebecca, became a lawyer.
-She was a longtime resident of Hertfordshire, living in Furneux Pelham after she was elected MP for Hitchin, and moving to Little Hadham later in life.
+She was a longtime resident of Hertfordshire, living in Furneux Pelham after she was elected MP for Hitchin, and moving to Little Hadham, Hertfordshire in later in life, before spending the final year of her life in a care home.

 Williams was a Roman Catholic and, from 2009, attended church every Sunday.
 In Who's Who, she listed her recreations as "music, poetry, hill walking".

-She died at her home in the early hours of 12 April 2021, at the age of 90.
-Liberal Democrat leader Sir Ed Davey called Williams a "Liberal lion and a true trailblazer" and stated that "political life will be poorer without her intellect, her wisdom and her generosity".
+Williams died on 12 April 2021, at the age of 90.
+Liberal Democrat leader Ed Davey called Williams a "Liberal lion and a true trailblazer" and stated that "political life will be poorer without her intellect, her wisdom and her generosity".

 Honours

 Williams was made an Honorary Fellow of her alma mater, Somerville College, Oxford, in 1970, and of Newnham College, Cambridge, in 1977.
 Williams received a number of honorary doctorates: